 BAKERSFIELD, California — More students will receive government-sponsored meals this year.
 The state law requires universal meal service for all kids in “high poverty” schools.

 A large number of the schools fall into this category in Bakersfield, according to government standards.
 After all, there is a lot of poverty in the Central Valley.
 So, it makes sense that many kids in Bakersfield and the surrounding area would meet the national standard for poverty.

 Free or reduced-price meals already existed in schools, but a new state law taking effect this school year requires that schools extend the free service to all kids at a poor school, regardless of their family’s specific financial situation.

-School officials who spoke to the local news representative were pleased to offer the food, noting some students are not fed well at home.
+School officials who spoke to the local news representative were happy to offer the food.
+They noted some students are not fed well at home.